 • You decide to make a lower down payment

-• Your home appraisal came back with a value significantly higher or lower than you expected
+• Your home appraisal comes back with a value significantly higher or lower than you expected

 • Your credit score drops when a credit report is pulled before closing

-• You included income on your loan application that couldn’t be documented or isn’t used by the lender to qualify
+• You included income on your loan application that couldn’t be documented or that wasn’t used to qualify you for the loan

-• If any of these changes occur, your interest rate or closing costs could change.
+If any of these scenarios occur, your interest rate or closing costs could change.
 If they do, the lender will send you a revised loan estimate.

 Certain fees on your loan estimate are allowed to change after they’ve been disclosed, but there are rules limiting exactly how.
 Here’s a breakdown: